Metamorphic Testing of Image Captioning Systems via Image-Level Reduction: Experiment Setup

 \subsection{Test Cases}

 Although our approach can be applied on any unannotated images, existing methods~\cite{MetaIC_Pinjia, ROME_Pinjia} require images with annotated information.
-Thus, we use images from two datasets with annotated information as the source test cases in our evaluation.
+Thus, we used images from two annotated datasets as the source test cases in our evaluation.
 MSCOCO~\cite{MSCOCO} is the most popular dataset in the field of IC.
 Meanwhile, PASCAL~\cite{PASCAL} is also a widely-used image dataset that supplies object labels for each image.
-For each dataset, we randomly select 300 images as the source cases due to the time cost.
+For each dataset, we randomly selected 300 images as the source cases due to the time cost.
 Then, we used our three MRs to generate the corresponding follow-up test cases for every source test case.
 In the experiments of this paper, we set the number of follow-up images generated for each source image to 3.